ECB reaches money-printing target in first month

-FRANKFURT The European Central Bank bought almost 61 billion euros (44 billion pounds) of government bonds and other assets in March, it said on Tuesday, just beating its target in the first month of a programme designed to revive the euro zone economy.
+FRANKFURT The European Central Bank bought almost 61 billion euros ($66 billion) of government bonds and other assets in March, it said on Tuesday, just beating its target in the first month of a program designed to revive the euro zone economy.

 The ECB has committed to buying 60 billion euros of assets a month with newly created money until September 2016, or longer if needed to get inflation back on track to hit its target of just below 2 percent.